The Good Samaritan Revisited

 Here in little New Zealand we have had a number of cases where people have died and their bodies not noticed, sometimes for weeks or even months.
 The international press carries similar stories virtually every month of the year.
 Surely in every case the failure to notice is because those who might have sounded the alarm have not shown pro-active care for their fellows.
 In one instance I remember a man died in his car and the body remained unnoticed (or at least unreported) at a busy intersection in South Auckland for, I think, six days.
 This was all the more remarkable because South Auckland has a high density of Church going Christians who might otherwise be expected to be very sensitive to such incidents in the community.

 Walking past on the other side is probably at least partly understandable.
-For example some commentators have suggested that the Pharisee and the Levite were born into an age where the public health requirement and associated religious justification was that association with a dead body risked defilement.
+For example some commentators have excused the Pharisee and the Levite born into an age where the public health requirement and associated religious justification was that association with a dead body risked defilement.
 However it might equally have been that the two religious figures might have had busy religious schedules and there is no doubt that dealing with a wounded man who may or may not have been dead would have interfered with such a schedule.
 Jesus does not discuss this aspect in this particular parable, but from elsewhere, we can imagine him asking if the religious schedule should be allowed to take precedence over unexpected and serious need.

 Perhaps another problem for Christians and non-Christians alike is that there is always the suspicion that here it might be Karma in action.
 What goes around comes around.
 God promises through Moses that if the people do as God wants, they will prosper.
 In Deuteronomy Ch 28 there are the lists of good things that will come your way as a reward for obedience and a graphically specific list about the sorts of disasters due to you if you misbehave (including boils) – think Job.